XyRmaT/Pokemon-2/README.md

 ### Notes
 * Will need to figure out a simple way to fetch fields.
 * Planning to upgrade to PHP7.
+* V1.0 code must be clear, easy to understand and maintain.